hraberg/deuce/README.md

 **2013-02-28**

 The new evaluation model is in.
 This creates a `.clj` file for each `.el` file it loads, which can then be compiled into a `.class` file.
-The use of Clojure's `eval` is gone, and the dynamic scoping is now all done by vars (which may be accessed via lexically).
+The use of Clojure's `eval` is gone, and the dynamic scoping is now all done by vars (which may be accessed lexically).
 The core is also vastly simplified, it had many defensive post-walks for opaque root causes which the slow load time made very hard (for the impatient) to debug.

 While the initial compilation actually is slower, it opens up for a better development model overall, as you can actually see and reevaluate the generated Clojure while solving an issue (and get proper line numbers), and once compiled, it loads much faster - `lein uberjar` can now basically be used to create an Emacs which isn't "bare".